Inferno-P/aws-prep/README.md

 	- A partition failure will affect EC2 instances on that rack only.
 	- Use Case : HDFS, HBase, Cassandra, etc. `distributed`

+### AMI
+- Amazon Machine Image : Customization of an EC2 instance.
+	- Add your own OS, Software, config, etc.
+	- Faster boot times since all the software is pre-packaged.
+- Built for a specific region.
+Can be copied though.
+- EC2 instances can be launched from :
+	- Public AMI
+	- Your own AMI
+	- An AWS Mktplace AMI : Other people create and sell these AMIs.

+### EC2 Instance Store
+- 'Store' as in storage.
+- EC2 instance is a virtual machine, but it is attached to real hardware in a server.
+Sometimes, these servers have a hard disk attached to them.
+- Use EC2 Instance Store if you need a high performance hardware disk.
+- Better I/O performance
+- EC2 Instance Store lose their storage, when the instance is stopped. _ephemeral storage_
+- Good for buffer/cache/scratch data/temp content.
+- Risk of data loss, if hardware fails.
+- Backup and Replication of data on Instance Store is _our responsibility_.

 #### Advanced Topics
 1. __EC2 Nitro__ - Underlying platform for the next-gen EC2 instances.
 New virtualisation tech.
 Better performance (64k IOPS on EBS) and security.
 2. __vCPU__ - EC2 instances come with a combination of RAM and vCPU.
 1 thread on a CPU = 1 vCPU. _If a CPU has 2 cores with 2 threads per core, then it means 4 vCPU._